Lithgow: Where the Story Begins

 Darwin saw creation.
 We saw capacity.

-The Birthplace of Steel
+The Birthplace of Steel & Industrial Risk

-By the 1930s, Lithgow was one of the most industrialised valleys in New South Wales — small in size, immense in output.
+But the fire began here.
+The valley filled with miners, brickmakers, furnace workers, and engineers.
+Whistles marked the rhythm of life.
+By the 1930s, Lithgow was one of the most industrialised valleys in NSW — small in size, immense in output.
+Men and women forged the bones of a nation with their bodies.

 The Valley of Smoke and Solidarity

-From this solidarity emerged the moral argument for workers’ compensation: that injury at work was not personal failure but a shared responsibility of industry and state.
+Injury at work was not personal failure — it was a shared responsibility of industry and state.
+That idea did not originate in Parliament alone.

 The first steel forged here was industrial.
 The next was moral.